Skip to Main Content

 Synopses of Syntheses

-Synopses of syntheses, summarize the information found in systematic reviews.
+Synopses of syntheses summarize the information found in systematic reviews and meta-analyses.
 By drawing conclusions from evidence at lower levels of the pyramid, these synopses often provide sufficient information to support clinical action.

 Evidence-Based Abstract Journals